azdolinski/ai_docs/ai_umiejetnosci_jutra/T1D1 - Materiały dodatkowe - 1. Podsumowanie.md

 File: Materiały dodatkowe - 1.
 Podsumowanie.png<br>
 **Podsumowanie Kursu**

 Below you will find key information and tips from individual course lessons.
-We've compiled the most important points to help you understand the topics discussed and put them into practice.
-This summary will make it easier for you to remember the main principles and quickly implement the acquired knowledge in your projects.
+We have compiled the most important points to help you understand the topics discussed and apply them in practice.
+Thanks to this summary, you will more easily remember the main principles and quickly implement the acquired knowledge in your projects.

 **Most important points from the basics of prompting**

-* GenAI is a type of artificial intelligence that creates new content, such as text and images, using LLMs.
+* GenAI is a type of artificial intelligence that creates new content, such as texts and images, using LLMs.
-* LLMs are trained on large text datasets, allowing them to understand and respond to natural language queries.
+* LLMs are trained on large datasets of text, allowing them to understand and respond to natural language queries.
-* Prompt engineering involves designing effective prompts that allow you to achieve desired results with LLMs.
+* Prompt engineering involves designing effective prompts that allow you to get the desired results from LLMs.
 * The materials recommend a five-step approach to creating effective prompts: task, context, reference, evaluation, and iteration.
-* A human-in-the-loop approach is crucial, as AI can sometimes generate inaccurate results.
+* A human-in-the-loop approach is crucial because AI can sometimes generate inaccurate results.
-* Prompt creation methods include zero-shot, one-shot, and few-shot approaches.
+* Prompt engineering methods include zero-shot, one-shot, and few-shot approaches.
 * Advanced techniques include prompt chaining and chain of thought.
 * GenAI and LLMs can be used for summarizing texts, translating languages, and generating ideas.
 * Other applications include creating images, generating formulas for spreadsheets, and classifying information.